-Establishing a unified platform of services provided by state and local self-government bodies undue bureaucratic procedures, centralising and combining identical functions performed in different state institutions and subdivisions, assessing costs of functions and making ongoing reforms aimed at reduction of expenses, modernising, automating and digitising the services provided by the state.
-Till now there is a positive practice, within the framework of which about 67 services provided by the state (including services provided by the Agency for State Registration of Legal Entities, State Unified Cadastre of Real Estate, the Agency for Civil Status Acts Registration, the Ministry of Foreign Affairs of the Republic of Armenia, the Road Police of the Republic of Armenia and others) have been delegated to operators performing functions of 50 service offices, with a view to bringing the service closer to the citizen in the territorial sense.
+Establishing a unified platform of services provided by state and local self-government bodies

+One of the priorities of the Government is increasing the effectiveness of state administration, which implies identifying repeated functions - reducing slow, inefficient, undue bureaucratic procedures, centralising and combining identical functions performed in different state institutions and subdivisions, assessing costs of functions and making ongoing reforms aimed at reduction of expenses, modernising, automating and digitising the services provided by the state.
+Till now there is a positive practice, within the framework of which about 67 services provided by the state (including services provided by the Agency for State Registration of Legal Entities, State Unified Cadastre of Real Estate, the Agency for Civil Status Acts Registration, the Ministry of Foreign Affairs, the Road Police and others) have been delegated to operators performing functions of 50 service offices, with a view to bringing the service closer to the citizen in the territorial sense.